What Actually Happens During A Stroke?

 In fact, your physical therapist can provide you with support during all stages of your recovery.

-Further into your recovery, your physical therapist will help you learn how to reestablish your brain body connection for moving in bed, getting up from a chair, car transfers, floor transfers, walking with or without a cane or walker, and getting back to the hobbies you enjoy.
+They can help you relearn how to move in bed, get up from a chair, walk with or without a cane or walker, and get back to the hobbies you enjoy.

 A physical therapist can also help you get the equipment you need for home if any of these activities are too difficult to safely perform as you work towards independence.